fluffy/4572bis/draft-jennings-4572bis.md

 #  IANA Considerations

 Note to IANA.
-No IANA considerations are changes from RFC4572 [@RFC4572] so the only actions required are to update the registreis to point at this specification.
+No IANA considerations are changed from RFC4572 [@RFC4572] so the only actions required are to update the registreis to point at this specification.